raverpay/Raverpay/md/api-updates-needed.md

 5. ✅ Test each feature thoroughly
 6. ✅ Update mobile app as endpoints are ready

-Once these updates are complete, the MularPay platform will be fully production-ready! 🚀
+Once these updates are complete, the RaverPay platform will be fully production-ready! 🚀